About the Data

 The mathematics portion of the Badger Exam uses a variety of real-world topics and scenarios to assess students in the following areas: ability to explain and apply concepts and procedures, problem solving, ability to use models and data analysis to solve real-world problems, and ability to construct and critique mathematical reasoning.
 The mathematics test is made up of multiple-choice questions (the student selects the correct answers from answer options), short answer questions (the student provides a brief explanation in their response to the question), and performance tasks (students take part in a group classroom activity then answer a series of short questions on the computer).
 The majority of the mathematics test questions are machine-scored.
 Professional staff experienced in providing reliable and accurate handscoring services score the remainder.

 For 2014-15 the Badger Exam was developed by the Smarter Balanced Assessment Consortium (Smarter Balanced).
 In 2010, Wisconsin elected to join Smarter Balanced, one of the two national consortia that were formed to develop a series of “next generation assessments” to measure students’ career and college readiness beginning with the 2014-15 school year.
-Beginning in 2015-16 the Badger Exam will be replaced with the Wisconsin Forward Exam for students in grades 3 through 8.
+Beginning in 2015-16 the Badger Exam was replaced with the Wisconsin Forward Exam for students in grades 3 through 8.

 Badger Exam Data Availability